z-four/Gatti/README.md

  override func viewDidLoad() {
      super.viewDidLoad()

-     //Attach cursor to the UIViewController
+     // Attach cursor to the UIViewController
      Gatti.attach(to: self)

-     //Attach cursor and setup the delegate
+     // Attach cursor with delegate
      Gatti.attach(to: self, delegate: self)

-     //Attach cursor for the specific text fields Gatti.attach(to: self, textFields: [UITextField])
+     // Attach cursor only for some fields Gatti.attach(to: self, textFields: [UITextField])

-     //Update cursor moving speed and set a color for all the text fields Gatti.update(to: self, speed: 0.8, color: .red)
+     // Update cursor moving speed and set defaule color for all the text fields Gatti.update(to: self, speed: 0.8, color: .red)

      ...

-     //Detach cursor from the screen
+     // Detach cursor from the screen
      Gatti.detach(from: self)
  }
 ```